 Kybjé Taklung, Tsetrul Rinpoche, who taught the Chang Ter tradition and oral transmission; Shechen Rabjam Rinpoche, who gave many transmissions and taught several texts;

-Kybje Dungse Rinpoche, from whom Lopon Osel received the profound instructions, empowerments and teachings.
+Kybje Dungse Rinpoche, from whom Lopon Osel received the profound instructions, empowerments and teachings including many secret and profound Dzogchen teachings.
+One of the greatest kind masters.

 Khen chen Pema Sherab, teachings of Buddhist philosophy, and many other great and kinds teachers.